|West Coast Swing: An Appreciation|

 There are many Lesson-1 videos for West Coast Swing on the Internet.
 Their quality varies widely and some are poor.
 But here's a nice beginning breakdown of the West Coast Swing basic 6-count pattern.
 I particulary like this breakdown because it clearly distinguishes the "tripple step" from the "anchor step" in the explanation of the fundamental parts of every WCS count pattern.
 The pink and blue circles mentioned are conceptual training-wheel aids to learning and not to be taken too literally. (~7m)

+West Coast Swing is growing world-wide but large areas of the world have no convenient access to capable WCS instructors.
 If you don't live conveniently near a ballroom studio where WCS is taught and socially danced (I haven't for many years), you can try the Youtube instructional videos.
-Or a good way at home to learn & practice patterns is using instructional DVDs.
-The set I bought some years ago was the superb 3 DVD set that used to be available from Ben Morris's web site:http://www.BenMorrisDance.com
+Or a good way at home to learn and practice patterns is using instructional DVDs.
+The set I bought some years ago and have direct experience with was the superb 3-DVD set that could be purchased from Ben Morris's web site.
+The set had professional production values featuring world-class dancers Ben Morris and Melissa Rutz.
+I continue to use the set as an encyclopedia of WCS patterns.
+Unfortunately, as of this writing, that set seems to be unavailable.
+You may be able to find the first disk of that excellent set as a paid video on Ben Morris's Youtube channel.

-If you've never danced WCS, just to give you the flavor, as it were, of "stock" WCS patterns, here's a summary list of the names of the count patterns that Ben Morris and Melissa Rutz cover in the first of their three instructional DVDs:
+If you've never danced WCS, just to give you the flavor, as it were, of "stock" WCS patterns, here's a summary list of the names of the count patterns covered as Basics in WCS instruction:

 Unfortunately, there's variation in the naming of the patterns across the WCS instructional world.
 That is often due to the different teaching approaches used to ease entry into what might initially look like a bewildering complexity of patterns.
 All WCS patterns derive from the primitive "step, step, tripple-step" sequence.
 The "tripple-step" is done rapidly within two music beats (or two "counts").
 If we actually sound out a count of those beats to the step, step, tripple-step sequence, it goes "1", "2", "3 and 4".
 So that step, step, tripple-step sequence is performed in sync to FOUR beats of the music.
 Since my first lesson, I've always thought of that four-beat step sequence as the foot-motion that is the foundation of all WCS patterns.
 You'll also hear the term "anchor-step" used to more clearly distinguish a tripple-step that punctuates the end of a count pattern.
 For example, a 6-count pattern of steps might be: step, step, tripple-step, anchor-step where the anchor-step is just another (special) tripple-step.
 As the previous video shows, much of the action and expressive "variation" happens in the middle of the count pattern with the anchor-step serving as the hinge upon which the sequential flow of count patterns swing--to use a pun.

-The first time I understood how this works, the analogy with written language captured my interest.
-Written languages use sentences made up of a Subject and a Predicate with a period at the end.
+The first time I understood how WCS patterns are crafted and connected, the analogy with written language captured my interest.
+Written languages use sentences made up of a Subject and a Predicate with a period at the end to signal the end of a packaged thought.
 By analogy, the WCS count-patterns are like sentences with the anchor step being a kind of period at the end.
 This analogy is rough because the WCS "sentences" can hook together by sharing the anchor step.
 The basic sentence construction is step-step-[do-pattern]-anchor-step.
-The main action is in the Lead-signaled "do-pattern" portion of the "sentence" wherein multiple layers of expression can operate.
-I'll go through how I like to think of those semantic (ie, intentional) layers.
+The main expressive action within the sentence is the Lead-signaled "do-pattern" portion of the "sentence".
+In the joint effort of the dance, that expressive dimension is complemented by the Lead's expressive dimension of orchestrating the sequence of sentences.
+Thus multiple layers of artistic expression operate simultaneously.

-To summarize: WCS is like a language of bodily motion whereby you and your partner can jointly connect together the dance pattern "sentences" to express an amazingly rich variety of art on many simultaneous levels.
+To summarize: In the domain of moving to the beat of music, WCS is like a language of bodily motion whereby you and your partner can jointly connect together the dance pattern "sentences" to express an amazingly rich variety of art on many simultaneous levels.
 Once you "get" the expressive power of it's construction logic on the dance floor, it becomes profoundly fun and addictive.
 It's relatively easy to get started dancing WCS with a small set of the basic patterns.
-That said, like any skill, with continued engagement you graduate to higher levels of proficiency.
+That said, like any skill, with continued engagement you graduate to higher levels of proficiency at crafting more sophisticated levels of artistic expression.

 There is a balanced division of labor in WCS.
 By construction of the "language" mechanics, the roles are not identical.
 The analogy is a bit like the Lead is the arranging conductor of the artwork and the Follower takes on half the artistic work by harmonizing with and enriching the initiated arrangement.
 This doesn't preclude delightful breakout surprises where the Follower initiates pattern changes.
 If fact, as you'll see, that's when things get really interesting.
 Nonetheless, the Lead typically has more say in the sequence of patterns while the Follower's mission, should the challenge be accepted, is to contribute more to the innovative styling that the jointly-created artwork expresses as a whole.
 At its most synergistic, both the stimulus and the response are calculated.
 At the highest skill levels, hopefully we can see beyond the mere exhilarating fun on the dance floor to view what's going on as high art.